cOpEtriNe/Katware/README.md

 Nothing Yet.

 NewUI
-* Added XRay (See through walls)
+* Added Nohitbox (Broken)
-* Added a rainbow frame that has cool rainbow
+* Added a new visuals tab
-* removed fake lag (didnt work)
+* Added no shadows
-* fixed the close animation not closing to the right place
+* Added alot of other things for new visuals tab
 ## how to get developer build?

 you cant haha, but, there are new features with the developer builds though.